 Problem Management is the process responsible for managing the lifecycle of all problems.
 The primary objectives of Problem Management are to prevent problems and resulting incidents from happening, to eliminate recurring incidents, and to minimize the impact of incidents that cannot be prevented.

-Problem Management includes the activities required to analyse data and trends on Incidents and Problems to identify root causes and their potential preventive action.
+Problem Management includes the activities required to analyze data and trends on incidents and problems to identify root causes and their potential preventive action.
 It is also responsible for ensuring that the resolution is implemented through appropriate control procedures.
 Problem Management will also maintain information about Problems and the appropriate Work-Around(s) and resolutions, so that the organization can reduce the number and impact of Incidents over time.

-The objective of Availability Management is to ensure the level of service Availability delivered matches or exceeds the current and future agreed needs.
-This process is responsible for providing management for availability related issues, both services and resources, and ensuring Availability targets in all areas are measured and achieved.
-Availability is monitored through the primary use of agency Monitoring Tool (Solarwinds) and the ITSM Tool (Cherwell), which both report on operations and incidents related to unplanned downtime.
-The information being monitored using agency Monitoring Tool is imported into the ITSM Tool to provide reporting to Customers and Shareholders, and maintain historical Availability data.
+The objective of Availability Management is to ensure the level of service availability delivered matches or exceeds the current and future agreed needs.
+This process is responsible for providing management for availability related issues, both services and resources, and ensuring availability targets in all areas are measured and achieved.
+Availability is monitored through the primary use of an agency monitoring tool (Solarwinds) and the ITSM Tool (Cherwell), which both report on operations and incidents related to unplanned downtime.
+The information being monitored using agency monitoring tools is imported for the ITSM Tool to provide reporting to customers and shareholders, and maintain historical availability data.

 The Business Applications section is responsible for the design, development, and maintenance of custom applications used by the agency's business and operational units.
 The supported applications include, but are not limited to, incident/service request, change/release, continual service improvement, and problem management.
 The Business Applications section provides dashboards and reports for monitoring key performance indicators and metrics.

-AST is in the initial stages in achieving ISO/IEC 20000 certification.
+AST is in the initial stages of acquiring ISO/IEC 20000 certification.
 Obtaining this prestigious certification demonstrates an organization’s value in the design, transition, delivery, and improvement of services that fulfill service requirement and provide value for the customer.
 AST staff is currently documenting policies, processes, procedures and plans that will direct and control AST activities in pursuit of the certification.